donno/warehouse51/chess-viewer-sdl/README.md

   This is chess_merida_unicode.ttf within repository and distribution.
 - The SIL Open Font License 1.1 applies to [IBM Plex Sans font](1).
   This is IBMPlexSans-Regular.ttf  within repository and distribution.
+- The chess pieces are using the celtic set by [maurimo](4) which is licenced under a MIT licence.

 ## Done